adamhrv/skylift/docs/scanning.md

 ## Multi-Position Scan

 Usually about 5 scans are needed.

 Below is an example of a 5-point scan.
 The distance between each scan should be about 25-100 ft (indoor) or 100-300 ft (outdoor)

 ## Random Info

-- it's impossible to know that you're scanning since you're phone is already doing this all the time
+- it's not possible to know that someone is scanning since you're phone is already doing this all the time
 - to securely send notes: convert to text files and send over Signal
 - I've do this whenever I go to an interesting place.
 Think of it like a Wi-Fi photo snapshot for your journal :)

 ```